 Hydrogen release rate (kg/s) P (Immediate Ignition) P(Delayed Ignition)

-< 0.125 0.008 0.004
+<0.125 0.008 0.004

-0.125 - 6.25 0.053 0.004 0.027
+0.125 - 6.25 0.053 0.027

 >6.25 0.230 0.120

-3.3 Probability of flash fire vs. explosion
+3.3 Probability of Flash Fire vs. Explosion

 The pivotal event thermal effects dominate vs. pressure effects denotes the probability of an accumulated gas fire leading to a flash fire flash fire with no pressure effects.
-The complement event denotes the probability of leading to an explosion with pressure effects4.
+The complement event denotes the probability of leading to an explosion with pressure effects.

-In HyRAM 1.0, the probability for this event is 0.0 (due to ongoing development of the thermal consequence models).
-This probability will be changed to a default probability of 0.6 once the layer consequence model is integrated into QRA mode.
+In HyRAM 1.1, the probability for this event is 0.0 (due to ongoing development of the thermal consequence models).
+In a future version of HyRAM, this probability will be changed to a default probability of 0.6 once the layer consequence model is integrated into QRA mode.

-3.4 Component leak frequencies
+3.4 Component Leak Frequencies

-In HyRAM 1.0, the mean leak frequency is used in release calculations.
+In HyRAM 1.1, the mean leak frequency is used in release calculations.
 Future versions of HyRAM will be designed to use additional information from the lognormal distribution in uncertainty propagation.

-The frequency of a random leak (release) is calculated from the parameters of a lognormal distribution (μ, σ) .
+The frequency of a random leak (release) is calculated from the parameters of a lognormal distribution ( $\mu$ , $\sigma$ ).
 The default values are generic hydrogen-system leak frequencies developed by [7] are found in Table 4.
-HyRAM calculates the mean and variance from the values μ and σ using the properties of the lognormal distribution: mean $= e^{\mu + \sigma^2/2}$, variance $= (e^{\sigma^2} - 1)e^{2\mu + \sigma^2}$.
+HyRAM calculates the mean and variance from the values $\mu$ and $\sigma$ using the properties of the lognormal distribution: mean = $e^{\mu + \sigma^2/2}$ , variance = $(e^{\sigma^2} - 1)e^{2\mu + \sigma^2}$ .

-4Note: some QRA approaches require an model the opposite assumption about the occurrence of an explosion - this probability should be subtracted from 1 and used in this variable)
+&lt;sup>4Note: some QRA approaches require and model the opposite assumption about the occurrence of an explosion - this probability should be subtracted from 1 and used in this variable